jdegand/404-not-found/README.md

 ## Overview

-Devchallenges is a lesser frontendmentor but I'm glad I discovered it as it gives me more projects to complete.
+Devchallenges is a lesser Frontend Mentor but I'm glad I discovered it as it gives me more projects to complete.

 ![](404-not-found-desktop.png)